 Preparing and administering subcutaneous medications requires the nurse to be knowledgeable about the medication purpose, adverse effects, and the patient’s preferences.
-Adherence to the five rights and three checks of safe medication administration is imperative to prevent patient injury and harm.
-This demonstration will present how to prepare and administer subcutaneous injection medications after the medication has been obtained from the medication-dispensing device.
-This demonstration will also present the steps in performing the five rights during the third checkpoint of safe (patient bedside) medication administration.
+Adherence to the “five rights” and “three checks” of safe medication administration is imperative to prevent the patient’s injury and harm.
+Prior to acquiring medications for the subcutaneous injections from a medication-dispensing system (MDS), the nurse must consider if the medication is appropriate given the patient’s medical conditions, allergies, current clinical status, and the timing of the prior administration of the same medication.
+Subcutaneous injection preparations are commonly provided in vials or ampules for withdrawal to a syringe.
+The nurse should determine the appropriate medication dose based on the medication concentration in the container.

+The following video will demonstrate how to prepare and administer subcutaneous injection and the importance of and how to adhere to the “five rights” at the third safety checkpoint of safe medication administration , which is at the patient’s bedside.
 The first and second medication safety check using the associated five rights will be provided in the video titled “Safety Checks for Acquiring Medications from a Medication Dispensing Device”.
-Prior to acquiring medications from a medication-dispensing system (MDS), the nurse must consider if the medication is appropriate given the patient’s medical conditions, allergies, current clinical status, and Subcutaneous injection preparations are commonly provided in vials or ampules for withdrawal to a syringe.
-The nurse should determine the appropriate medication dose according to the concentration provided on the containerThis demonstration will present how to prepare and administer subcutaneous medications in including the five rights and medication documentation in the electronic Medication Administration Record (MAR).

-Procedureand representative findings
+Procedure:

 1. General medication administration considerations (review in the room, with the patient)